-First, Congress has made a number of exceptions to the Posse Comitatus Act that permit military involvement in law enforcement.
-For example, Congress has enacted several statutes that authorize the President to use military forces to suppress insurrections and domestic violence.
-If these statutes were to be invoked, the President could use the reserve component in the same way as active component forces to put down a rebellion or to control domestic violence.
+authorize the President to use military forces to suppress insurrections and domestic violence.
+36 If these statutes were to be invoked, the President could use the reserve component in the same way as active component forces to put down a rebellion or to control domestic violence.
 Another important exception relates to the Coast Guard, which Congress has vested with broad law enforcement authority.
-Under these statutory provisions, the Coast Guard Reserve can reservists for Kosovo, and instead began using the broader Partial Mobilization authority used for ONE/OEF/OIF.
-Starting in 2014, the Army began activating reservists for Kosovo under the Combatant Command Support Authority (10 U.S.C. §12304b), although it is unclear whether all reservists serving in Kosovo are now activated under 12304b.
+37 Under these statutory provisions, the Coast Guard Reserve can participate, like its active counterpart, in the enforcement of maritime, customs, and certain other federal laws.